 Acceptance into the Ed.D.
-Program and successful completion of doctoral core and major coursework.
-Department permission required.
+Program and successful completion of doctoral core, DQE, and level 1 research.
+Department Permission Required.

 ED-698.
 DISSERTATION PROPOSAL Credits: 3

 Doctoral students are required to register for 3 credits of dissertation proposal each semester until the proposal is successfully defended and meets all departmental requirements, at which time 3 credits will be awarded.